kuritsu/pozoledf/README.md

 You will use your Chef Infra Server/Automate to monitor the status of your nodes, including the following aspects:
 - Jenkins installation and updates
-- Monitor server installation, which will contain Elasticsearch, InfluxDb and Grafana.
+- Monitor server installation, which will contain Elasticsearch, InfluxDB and Grafana.
 - Application installation and updates, on each environment
 - Node active configurations